Voluntary Observing Ship Climate (VOSClim) Fleet

 Data Management and Access

-Data are collected at NOAA's National Climatic Data Center (NCDC), converted to a common format, and made available through FTP and database access along with supporting quality monitoring statistics.
+Data are collected at NOAA's National Centers for Environmental Information (NCEI), converted to a common format, and made available through FTP and database access along with supporting quality monitoring statistics.

 Upon recruitment of a ship into the VOSClim fleet, the Port Meteorological Officer (PMO) collects an extensive list of metadata about the ship as required for WMO No. 47 – International List of Selected, Supplementary, and Auxiliary Ships.